sql-machine-learning/elasticdl/doc/parameter_server.md

 Workflow:

-1. Master creates several pservers and workers according to user's configuration
+1. Master creates several pservers and workers according to users' configuration
-2. Master generates parameter sharding strategy based on model definition provided by user
+2. Master generates parameter sharding strategy based on the model definition provided by users
 3. Master initializes parameter, and send to pservers
-4. Master triggers pservers and workers and start training
+4. Master triggers pservers and workers and starts training
-5. Master monitors cluster, and increase or decrease workerers according to priority
+5. Master monitors the cluster, and increase or decrease workers according to priority

 ## Pserver